labbati/jsnapshot/README.md

 ## jsnapshot

 `jsnapshot` is a super simple set of utilities to take and handle snapshots of your POJOs.
+It requires Java 8+.

 A snapshot is just a bunch of values wrapped in an instance of `Snapshot`.
 The simplest way to start working with `jsnapshot` is to add the interface `SnapshotCapable` to a POJO.